pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 ### Functional Tests

-Regular unit testing and integration testing cover the correctness of data replication using csv and canal-json protocol.
-In addition, we will manually test the correctness and stability of data synchronization using different external storage.
+- Regular unit testing and integration testing cover the correctness of data replication using csv and canal-json protocol.
+- Manually test the availability and correctness of data synchronization using different external storage.

 ### Scenario Tests

-We will run stability and chaos tests under different workloads.
+Run stability and chaos tests under different workloads.
+  - The upstream and downstream data are consistent.
+  - Throughput and latency are stable for most scenario.

 ### Compatibility Tests